bchou/secret-santa/README.md

 # Notes:
-	-when running from the start, make sure the already_picked.txt file does not exist -if output returns NULL, run again
+	-when running from the start, make sure the already_picked.txt file does not exist -make sure secret_santa_data.txt is up-to-date
-	-secret_santa_data.txt will have to be appended manually
+	-secret_santa_data.txt will have to be appended manually after completion of runs